sorbet/sorbet/website/docs/metaprogramming-plugins.md

 ---

 > **Warning**: This feature is experimental and has known limitations.
 It may
-> not work as expected or change without notice.
+> not work as expected and may change without notice.

 In Ruby, it is possible to dynamically define methods.
 Consider the following
 example: